smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

 ### New Endpoint Traits

-The new endpoint resolution trait and `Endpoint` struct will be Smithy-native.
+The new endpoint resolution trait and `Endpoint` struct will be available for generic clients.
 AWS endpoint middleware will pull the `Endpoint` out of the property bag and read the properties to determine auth/signing + any other AWS metadata that may be required.

 An example of the `Endpoint` struct is below.
 This struct will be in `aws-smithy-types`, however, it should initially be gated with documentation warning about stability.